ampproject/amphtml/docs/building-a-bento-iframe-component.md

 AMP documents additionally guarantee layout stability to the degree that it manages when components may or may not resize on the page.
 Because of this, the `IframeEmbed` component takes a `requestResize` prop where a different flow of logic may be passed in by the publisher to respond to measure events.

-In your AMP element implementation, you will use `requestResize` to pass in the `attemptChangeHeight` method that is extended from the `BaseElement` class:
+In your AMP element implementation, you will use `requestResize` to pass in the `attemptChangeHeight` method that is extended from the `PreactBaseElement` class:

 ```javascript
 // amp-fantastic-embed.js